 THE IMPORTANCE OF SOUND DOCTRINE

-The notion of sound doctrine or correct teaching, as this week’s Deep Dive endeavours to convey; is an issue that is dear to Paul’s heart and lies at the centre of the Christian life.
-The book of Timothy and all its socio-historical context feeds into this one idea; that whatever the Church believes, it lives.
-Within Timothy’s commission in the opening chapter, the word “didaskalos” appears.
+The notion of sound doctrine or correct teaching, as this week’s Deep Dive endeavours to convey, is an issue that is dear to Paul’s heart, and lies at the center of the Christian life.
+The Books of Timothy and all their socio-historical context feed into this one idea: whatever the Church believes, it lives.
+Within Timothy’s commission in the opening chapter, the word ‘didaskalos’ appears.
 This word carries the implication of instruction or teaching, with the intent to bring about its function.
-In other words, what is taught, is taught in order for it to be practised.
-As 21st Century believers, it is often confusing as to where exactly the teachings or instructions for Christian living should come from, and even less strong is the discipline to implement them.
-For Paul, this is as simple, as one reading the scriptures, interpreting them faithfully within the scope of reason, tradition, and experience.
+In other words, what is taught is taught in order for it to be practiced.
+As 21st Century believers, it can be confusing as to where exactly the teachings or instructions for Christian living should come from and how we should implement them.
+For Paul, this is as simple as one reading the scriptures and interpreting them faithfully within the scope of reason, tradition, and experience.

 ortho – Right/true/Correct